mtolly/golfscript/readme.md

   state, filled by either Identity or IO.

-* Warnings mode, where warnings could be printed for undefined function applications (incorrect input types) and reading from undefined variables (other than whitespace).
+* Warnings mode, where warnings could be printed for undefined function applications, writing to whitespace variable names, and reading from undefined variables (other than whitespace).